Frequently Asked Questions

 Is the NROTC Program any different for Marine Option Midshipmen?

-Yes and no. Marine Option Midshipmen are required to take six Naval Science classes.
-Two of these Naval Science classes are separate from the Navy Option Midshipmen.
-The Marine Option classes focus on the history of warfare and amphibious operations.
-Marine Option Midshipmen are not required to take all of the classes that Navy Options Midshipmen are required to take.
-Only one semester of Military History or National Security Policy is required.
-Marine Option Midshipmen attend all Battalion drills and functions.
+Yes and no. Marine Option Midshipmen attend all Battalion drills and functions.
+However, they are not required to take all of the classes that Navy Option Midshipmen are required to take.
 Roughly 1/6 of the NROTC Program is Marine Options.
 Marine Option Midshipmen compete and are ranked against their fellow Marine Option Midshipmen.
-There is a Marine Officer Instructor and an Assistant Marine Officer Instructor at the NROTC Unit that oversee all the Marine Options.
-Marine Option Midshipmen that are on scholarship are required to attend summer training College Programmers do not.
+There is a Marine Officer Instructor (MOI) and an enlisted Assistant Marine Officer Instructor (AMOI) at the NROTC Unit that oversee all the Marine Options.
+Marine Option Midshipmen that are on scholarship are required to attend summer training; College Programmers do not.
 The first Marine summer training is identical to Navy Option Midshipmen; they are required to attend Cortramid.
-Between the Marine Options’ junior and senior year, he or she is required to attend Officer Candidate School or BULLDOG.
+Between the Marine Options’ junior and senior year, he or she is required to attend Officer Candidate School.
 After commissioning, all Marines must attend The Basic School (TBS) regardless of their Military Occupational Specialty (MOS).

 Is a Marine Option Scholarship different from a Navy Option Scholarship?

 Yes, the Marine and Navy Scholarship process is different.
 However, some Midshipmen are allowed to transfer between Navy and Marine options if they so desire while they are in NROTC.
 College Program Midshipmen are also allowed to be Marine Options and work for a Marine Scholarship.
-College Program Marine Option Midshipmen must achieve Advance Standing by the end of their sophomore years in order not to be disenrolled.
-If the Marine Option Midshipman gains Advance Standing then he or she is required to serve 3 years of active duty.
+College Program Marine Option Midshipmen must earn a scholarship by the end of their sophomore years in order not to be disenrolled.
+If the Marine Option Midshipman earns a scholarship, he or she is required to serve 4 years of active duty.

 What NROTC classes should I register in?